neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/README.md

 ## Customization

 Several variables in `Makefile` are intended to be modified according to the project specifics.
-To change them find the corresponding line in `Makefile` and update.
+To change them, find the corresponding line in `Makefile` and update.

 ### Data location

 `DATA_PATH_STORAGE?=$(PROJECT_PATH_STORAGE)/$(DATA_PATH)`

 This project template implies that your data is stored alongside the project.
-If this is the case you don't have to change this variable.
-However, if your data is shared between several projects on the platform, you need to change the following line to point to it's location.
+If this is the case, you don't have to change this variable.
+However, if your data is shared between several projects on the platform, you need to change the following line to point to its location.
 For example:

 `DATA_PATH_STORAGE?=storage:datasets/cifar10`